Floydlang/floyd/docs/README.md

 Floyd Speak is a fast and modern C-like program language that makes writing correct programs simpler and faster than any other programming language.

-It's focus is composability (avoid lumbs in your system), simplicity and robust programming techniques.
+It's focus is composability (avoid lumps in your system), simplicity and robust programming techniques.

 ##### FEATURES